 First apple crisp of the year is a hallowed annual rite of passage!
 This recipe is sweet, satisfying, and delicious enough to make it feel like a celebration, and still easy enough to make it low stress.
 Get our Easy Apple Crisp recipe.

 We love when fennel reappears in the fall, but really, the delight of seeing this recipe come back on the calendar is for the braising part.
 The cooler months are prime braising time, and this delicious, easy pork chop recipe is a gentle reintroduction.
 Get our Braised Pork Chops and Fennel recipe.

 Otherwise known as schiacciata con l’uva—a Tuscan specialty.
 Grapes from California burst into peak flavor in September, a bridge between the seasons that feels, on the West Coast, like the beginnings of deep fall.
 It looks cool, too!
 Get our Grape and Grappa Focaccia recipe.

 This is the easiest recipe imaginable.
 The hardest part—when it’s not fall, that is—is finding the acorn squash, at least acorn squash that’s sweet and newly harvested enough to be worth the time.
 This recipe is a calendar changer, for sure.
+(Try it with wild rice stuffing too.)
 Get our Roasted Acorn Squash recipe.